Garmin epix Pro (Gen 2) Sapphire Edition (47mm) vs Amazfit Balance

 Which one is better?

-The Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better buy for most people - its 16-day battery crushes the Amazfit Balance's 14-day capacity.
-That said, grab the Amazfit Balance if you prioritize weight and need a budget-friendly option - it's significantly lighter at 1.23oz.
+The Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is the better buy for most people - its 16-day battery life crushes the Amazfit Balance's 14 days.
+That said, grab the Amazfit Balance if you want something significantly lighter at 1.23oz - it's perfect for everyday comfort.

 Who should buy each?

-Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you want a premium build that lasts 16 days on a charge, need advanced health tracking features, or appreciate outdoor-specific tools like a built-in flashlight.
+Choose the Garmin epix Pro (Gen 2) Sapphire Edition (47mm) if: you want a long-lasting battery of 16 days, a premium design with Sapphire glass, or advanced fitness tracking features.

 Conclusion